Ray Combs: Other appearances

 Combs also made an appearance for the World Wrestling Federation (WWF) as a guest ring announcer at WrestleMania VIII, where he amused the capacity crowd at Indianapolis' Hoosier Dome by lashing into the team of the Nasty Boys, The Mountie, and Repo Man with various scathing insults before being ultimately chased out of the ring.
 He later served as a guest commentator alongside Vince McMahon and Bobby Heenan at Survivor Series 1993 in a match of the Hart Family against Shawn Michaels and his Knights.

 In addition to these two appearances, he appeared in various WWF/WBF celebrity editions of Family Feud.
 Heenan and Combs also struck up a friendship, which Heenan recounted in his autobiography, noting that he believed Combs felt pigeonholed by being a game-show host.

 Combs portrayed himself in episodes of In Living Color and 227 in Family Feud sketches and made an appearance on the TNN television series The Statler Brothers Show, where he did a stand-up comedy routine.
-In October 1993, a Family Feud video game featuring Combs's likeness was released for both the Super NES and the Sega Genesis.
+In October 1993, a Family Feud video game featuring Combs' likeness was released for both the Super NES and the Sega Genesis.

-Combs was master of ceremonies of the annual StarGaze charity events produced by Jim Kelly from 1993 to 1995.
+Combs was the master of ceremonies of the annual StarGaze charity events produced by Jim Kelly from 1993 to 1995.